— By BARBARA MANSON | Special to the Index

-The exhibitions will be available to the public from March 22 to April 27.
-For more information about viewing hours or to arrange group visits, contact: Ann Reagan at (940) 659-2555.
+The exhibition will be on display for the public from July 3 to Aug.
+17. For more information about viewing hours or to arrange group visits, contact Ann Reagan at (940) 659-2555.

 Humanities Texas develops and supports diverse programs across the state, including lectures, oral history projects, teacher institutes, traveling exhibitions and documentary films.
 For more information, please visit Humanities Texas online at http://www.humanitiestexas.org or call 512.440.1991.